Pozzolanic activity: Chemical tests

 A pozzolanic material is by definition capable of binding calcium hydroxide in the presence of water.
 Therefore, the chemical measurement of this pozzolanic activity represents a way of evaluating pozzolanic materials.
-This can be done by directly measuring the amount of calcium hydroxide a pozzolan consumes over time.
-At high water to binder ratio (suspended solutions), this can be measured by titrimety or by spectroscopic techniques.
-At lower water to binder ratios (pastes), thermal analysis or X-ray powder diffraction techniques are commonly used to determine remaining calcium hydroxide contents.
+This can be done by directly measuring the amount of calcium hydroxide that a pozzolan consumes over time.
+At high water-to-binder ratios (suspended solutions), this can be measured by titration or by spectroscopic techniques.
+At lower water-to-binder ratios (pastes), thermal analysis and X-ray powder diffraction techniques are commonly used to determine remaining calcium hydroxide contents.
 Other direct methods have been developed that aim to directly measure the degree of reaction of the pozzolan itself.
-Here, selective dissolutions, X-ray powder diffraction or scanning electron microscopy image analysis methods have been used.
+Here, selective dissolutions, X-ray powder diffraction, and scanning electron microscopy image analysis methods have been used.

 Indirect methods comprise on the one hand methods that investigate which material properties are responsible for the pozzolan's reactivity with portlandite.
-Material properties of interest are the (re)active silica and alumina content, the specific surface area and/or the reactive mineral and amorphous phases of the pozzolanic material.
+Material properties of interest are the (re)active silica and alumina content, the specific surface area, and the reactive-mineral and amorphous phases of the pozzolanic material.
 Other methods indirectly determine the extent of the pozzolanic activity by measuring an indicative physical property of the reacting system.
-Measurements of the electrical conductivity, chemical shrinkage of the pastes or the heat evolution by heat flow calorimetry reside in the latter category.
+Measurements of electrical conductivity, chemical shrinkage of the pastes, or heat evolution by heat flow calorimetry reside in the latter category.